Approximation of the Mumford-Shah Functional by Phase Fields of Bounded Variation: Introduction

 For numerical computations some variational approximations in terms of $\Gamma$-convergence (see Section~\ref{GammaConvergence}) turned out to be very useful.
-It guarantees that minimizers of the approximating functionals converge to minimizers of the original one.
-Since $\Gamma$-convergence is stable under continuous perturbations it is enough for us to discuss the approximation of the functional
+It guarantees that a convergent sequence of minimizers of the approximating functionals converge to minimizers of the $\Gamma$\nobreakdash-limit.
+We firstly discuss in Theorem~\ref{mainTheorem} an approximation for $\beta=0$.
+Hence, we consider the functional

 One of the first and most popular results in this direction was given by L. Ambrosio and V. M. Tortorelli in \cite{AmbTor1992}.
 They introduced the functionals